Northwest Collector

 Total Wreck Mining and Milling Co.
 Stock Certificate, Arizona Territory, 1882.
 What a great name!
 This certificate is signed by the company president, J. M. Requa, and secretary, John McMillan.
 Issued to Nathan R. Vail.
 Mint condition.
 The mine was established in southwest Arizona in 1879 and incorporated in New York.
 It was the top silver producer in it’s time. $795. https://scripophily.net/total-wreck-mining-and-milling-co-stock-certificate-arizona-territory-1882/

 Rosebud Indian Mission stock certificate, Dakota Territory, 1888.
 Signed by the mission’s financial secretary, Charles W. Shelton.
 Biblical references in upper left and upper right corners.
 Uneven toning otherwise very fine.
-According to the September 1885 issue of The American Missionary, shares in the mission—i.e., donations—were sold at a dime apiece as a way to raise the $8,000 needed to build the mission, which would serve 8,000 Native kids.
+According to the September 1885 issue of The American Missionary, shares—i.e., donations—were sold at a dime apiece as a way to raise the $8,000 needed to build the mission, which would serve 8,000 Native kids.
 If a religious school could get its students to buy 300 shares, they’d receive a large certificate, suitable for framing, to put up on their wall—and they could nominate a life member of the American Missionary Association for every additional 300 shares they bought.
 This share was issued to a William Taylor. $495. https://scripophily.net/rosebud-indian-mission-dakota-1888/

 Remington typewriter vignette.